MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

     ![Length Unit field](media/AOA-conversion.PNG "Length Unit field.")

     > [!TIP]
-    > If your upload file is type .fbx, then the length unit is automatically determined.
-If you override and select **No**, you can manually choose the length unit.
+    > If your upload file is type .fbx, then you can have Guides determine the length unit automaticallly.
+Select **Yes** for **Use Length Unit from File**.

 1. Select **Convert to Object Anchor**.